exasol/transformers-extension/doc/user_guide/user_guide.md

 ## Introduction

-This Exasol Extension provides UDFs for interacting with Hugging Face's Transformers API in order to use pre-trained models on an Exasol Cluster.
+This Exasol Extension provides UDFs for interacting with Hugging Face's Transformers API to use pre-trained models on an Exasol Cluster.

-User Defined Functions, UDFs for short, are scripts in various programming languages that can be executed in the Exasol Database.
-They can be used by the user for more flexibility in data processing.
-In this Extension we provide multiple UDFs for you to use on your Exasol Database.
-You can find a more detailed documentation on UDFs [here](https://docs.exasol.com/db/latest/database_concepts/udf_scripts.htm).
+User Defined Functions (UDFs) are scripts in various programming languages that can be executed in the Exasol Database.
+They can be used by a user for more flexibility in data processing.
+With the Transformers Extension, we provide multiple UDFs for you to use on your Exasol Database.
+You can find more detailed documentation on UDFs on the [UDF Scripts page](https://docs.exasol.com/db/latest/database_concepts/udf_scripts.htm).

 UDFs and the necessary [Script language Container](https://docs.exasol.com/db/latest/database_concepts/udf_scripts/adding_new_packages_script_languages.htm) are stored in Exasol's file system BucketFS, and we also use this to store the Hugging Face models on the Exasol Cluster.

-More information on The BucketFS can be found [here](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm).
+More information on the BucketFS can be found [here](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm).

 ## Getting Started

 ### Exasol DB

 * The Exasol cluster must already be running with version 7.1 or later.
-* DB connection information and credentials are needed.
+* The database connection information and credentials are needed.

 ### BucketFS Connection

-An Exasol connection object must be created with Exasol BucketFS connection information and credentials.
+An Exasol connection object must be created with the Exasol BucketFS connection information and credentials.

 Normally, the connection object is created as part of the Transformers Extension deployment (see the [Setup section](#deploy-the-extension-to-the-database) below).